BIOL-2401-01 - Anatomy-Physiology I

 PSLO 4: Teamwork Skills-Shows the ability to consider different points of view and to work effectively with others to support a shared purpose or goal.

 |Course Student Learning Outcomes||

-5. Identify causes and effects of homeostatic imbalances.
+and cell membrane in maintaining homeostasis throughout the body.
 (PSLOs 1, 2, 3)(Measured by embedded test question)